nathanrhoda/nftmarketplace/nft-marketplace/README.md

 ******Waiting for Rinkeby Faucet*******

-- Create distinct metadata files
 - Clean up and refactor code to make it reuseable
 - Implement cleaner structure
+- Create distinct metadata files
 - Create template
 - Maybe fix styling on react app

 Findings
-- You can update metadata post minting
+- You can update metadata post minting and post selling
+- Important to limit this to only the owner of the nfy
 - tokenUri refers to metadata and not image url
 - You can definitely mint a NFT on opensea
+- Opensea uses lazy minting meaning that even if you create a nft it is only minted to the blockchain post selling